 - Price: $12 (with discount)

 This course helps you learn about the behavior of inductors, resistors, and other basic components of AC circuits.
 It will also teach you the software applications MATLAB and SIMULINK.
 You can create and simulate your circuit model by its end as well as earn a certificate.

 - Provider: IIT Delhi

 - Length: 12 weeks

 This course is offered by the prestigious IIT Delhi, which is ranked 193 in the QS Global World Rankings 2021 list of top colleges.
 It’s mainly for undergraduate students and instructors and covers various topics related to power processing circuits.

 The prerequisites for this course is knowledge of circuit theory, signals, and basic electrical engineering.
 This course is free but if you want a certificate you have to sit a proctored exam.
 There are several criteria you must meet to get the certificate, including scoring 75% in the exam.

 Books to Refine Your Knowledge of Power Electronics

 One of the best ways to learn and expand your knowledge about power electronics is to read books.
 Pouring over text can help you analyze the topic differently.
-Luckily, there are a large number of books available to learn more about power electronics.
+Luckily, there are many books available to learn more about power electronics.

 Some of the best books are listed below.